 Thus, we set out to design a text that would fill the gap in our instructional toolkit.
 We aimed to address the contemporary concerns in teaching and learning legal information seeking that stem from an online process.
 Our approach was guided by best practices in legal research pedagogy, which has advanced considerably in the last 20-30 years, as seen through the lens of current technology.
-The result, we hope, is a text that is compatible with best practices in legal research pedagogy - active-learning and collaborative-learning "flipped" classrooms that embrace the process-approach to teaching legal research and support authentic, problem-based, "messy" learning - but which moves information seeking along the timeline into the online environment and addresses the issues found there.
+The result, we hope, is a text that is compatible with best practices in legal research pedagogy - active and and collaborative learning, "flipped" classrooms that embrace a process approach to teaching legal research and that support authentic, problem-based, "messy" learning - but also one which moves information seeking along the timeline into the contemporary online environment and addresses the issues found there.